OUR RESEARCH

 Circuit Manipulation

-Genetic Modeling
+Genetic Modelling

 Pharmacological Screening